 One for all the big kids out there: volunteering on one of Wales’ heritage railway lines, where grand old locomotives haul tourist-filled carriages along sections of preserved tracks, gives visitors the opportunity to play trains on a very grand scale.

 Heritage lines throughout Wales rely on volunteers to keep things running smoothly.
 Ffestiniog Railway, which links the port of Porthmadog with the former mining town of Blaenau Ffestiniog in Gwynedd, is one such example, regularly taking in a crew of volunteers that serve as everything from ticket sellers and – snazzily suited – station guards to track maintenance crew and signallers.
-Other heritage lines that welcome volunteers include Bala Lake Steam Railway and Blaenavon Heritage Railway, and the Talyllyn Railway, which kick-started the railway preservation movement in 1951.
+Other heritage lines that welcome volunteers include Bala Lake Steam Railway, Blaenavon Heritage Railway, and the Talyllyn Railway, which kick-started the railway preservation movement in 1951.